 How much income is my spouse allowed each month?

-The law says the community spouse may have up to $1,891.25 in total income each month.
-This amount includes:
+The law says the community spouse may have at least $2,155.00 in total income each month.
+This amount includes

 - income from the spouse in the nursing home.

-If there are financial difficulties or monthly housing costs are more than $567.38, your spouse may be allowed a higher amount.
+If there are financial difficulties, or if monthly housing costs are more than $646.50, your spouse may be allowed a higher amount.